buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 #### Sutta Spotlight

-{% include content_blurb.html category="canon" slug="mn11" %}
+{% include content_blurb.html category="booklets" slug="lions-roar_nyanamoli" %}
-- The Buddha declares that only in his Dispensation can the four grades of noble individuals be found, explaining how his teaching can be distinguished from other creeds through its unique rejection of all doctrines of self.
+- In MN 11, the Buddha declares that only in his Dispensation can the four grades of noble individuals be found, explaining how his teaching can be distinguished from other creeds through its unique rejection of all doctrines of self.

 {% include content_blurb.html category="av" slug="mn11-explanation_suddhaso" %}
 - Bhante Suddhaso explains this sutta and mentions how it relates to other philosophies.